-David Kathman, CFA, Ph.D., is a senior analyst on Morningstar’s manager research team.
+David Kathman, CFA, Ph.D., is a senior manager research analyst for Morningstar.

 The main interest here lies not in PBG itself, but in what the spin-off will mean for its former parent.
 Pepsi's decision to retain 40% of its bottler was a deliberate one, designed to turn its bottler into what's known as an "equity investee", or a subsidiary that's 20% to 50% owned by a parent company.
 Once a parent's control of a subsidiary dips below half, some accounting magic happens that usually boosts the parent's profit margins and otherwise makes its income statement look better.
 The reason has to do with the differences between the consolidation accounting method (used when the parent owns 50% or more) and the equity method (used when it owns 20%-50%).